 As much a part of NoCal culinary culture as Napa Valley wine, sourdough bread’s been a staple since Gold Rush days.
 Once upon a frontier time, miners (called “sourdoughs” for surviving on the stuff) and settlers carried sourdough starter (more reliable than other leavening) in pouches around their necks or on their belts.

 Thank goodness that’s not the way they do it at Boudin Bakery, which has been turning out the bread that bites back in the City by the Bay since 1849.

 47. Cobb salad

-The chef’s salad originated back East, but salad innovators out west weren’t going to be outdone.
+The chef’s salad originated back East, but American food innovators working with lettuce out West weren’t going to be outdone.

 In 1937, Bob Cobb, the owner of The Brown Derby, was scrounging around at the restaurant’s North Vine location for a meal for Sid Grauman of Grauman’s Theater when he put together a salad with what he found in the fridge: a head of lettuce, an avocado, some romaine, watercress, tomatoes, some cold chicken breast, a hard-boiled egg, chives, cheese, and some old-fashioned French dressing.

 Brown Derby lore says, “He started chopping.
 Added some crisp bacon, swiped from a busy chef.”
 The salad went onto the menu and straight into the heart of Hollywood.

 The childhood Sunday family dinner of baby boomers everywhere, pot roast claims a sentimental favorite place in the top 10 of American comfort foods.
 There’s a whole generation that would be lost without it.